LeiRui/M4-visualization-exp/README.md

      4. When the experiment script finishes running ("ALL FINISHED!" appears in nohup.out), the corresponding experimental results are in `sumResult-[READ_METHOD].csv`, where `[READ_METHOD]` is `rawQuery`/`mac`/`cpv`.
      5. In the result csv, the last four columns are server computation time, communication time, client rendering time, and total response time, and each row corresponds to a different number of raw data points.

+## 4. Guides to "8.1 Experiments with Varying Parameters"

+>   Corresponding to Figures 17~22 in the paper.

+Steps:

+1. Enter the `bash` folder in the `M4-visualization-exp` folder, and then:

+    1. Make all scripts executable by executing `chmod +x *.sh`.

+    2. Update `prepare-all.sh` as follows:

+        -   Update `M4_VISUALIZATION_EXP` as the downloaded path of the `M4-visualization-exp` folder.

+        -   Update `HOME_PATH` as an **empty** folder where you want the experiments to be executed.

+    3. Run `prepare-all.sh` and then the folder at `HOME_PATH` will be ready for experiments.

+2. Enter the folder at `HOME_PATH`, and run experiments using `nohup ./run-[datasetName].sh 2>&1 &`, where `[datasetName]` is `BallSpeed`/`MF03`/`Train`/`Steel`.
+The running logs are saved in nohup.out, which can be checked by the command: `tail nohup.out`.

+3. When the experiment script finishes running ("ALL FINISHED!" appears in nohup.out), the corresponding experimental results are in `HOME_PATH/[datasetName]_testspace` as follows:
+    - `exp1_res.csv` for varying the number of time spans,
+    - `exp2_res.csv` for varying query time range,
+    - `exp3_res.csv` for varying chunk overlap percentage,
+    - `exp4_res.csv` for varying delete percentage,
+    - `exp5_res.csv` for varying delete time range.
+4. In the result csv, counting from 1, the second column is the query execution time of M4, and the third column is the query execution time of M4-LSM.
+5. `run-[datasetName].sh` is a script that runs all experiments (from exp1 to exp5).
+If you want to run a single experiment expN (N=1/2/3/4/5), you can run `run-[datasetName]-[N].sh`.
+Again, the result csv is `exp[N]_res.csv`.

+## 5. Guides to "8.2 Applications to Other Visualizations"

+# Deprecated

+## 4. Guides to "7.3 Ablation Study"

+>   Corresponding to Figure 20 in the paper.

+Steps:

+1. Enter the `bash` folder in the `M4-visualization-exp` folder, and then:
+    1. Make all scripts executable by executing `chmod +x *.sh`.
+If you have done this step before, you can ignore it here.
+    2. Update `prepare-ablation.sh` as follows:
+        -   Update `M4_VISUALIZATION_EXP` as the downloaded path of the `M4-visualization-exp` folder.
+        -   Update `HOME_PATH` as an **empty** folder where you want the experiments to be executed.
+    3. Run `prepare-ablation.sh` and then the folder at `HOME_PATH` will be ready for experiments.

+2. Enter the folder at `HOME_PATH`, and run experiments using `nohup ./run-ablation.sh 2>&1 &`.
+    The running logs are saved in nohup.out, which can be checked by the command: `tail nohup.out`.
+3. When the experiment script finishes running ("ALL FINISHED!" appears in nohup.out), the corresponding experimental results are in `HOME_PATH/ablationExp_res.csv`.
+4. In the result csv, counting from 1, the second column is the query execution time of M4-LSM without index and pruning, and the sum of the third and fourth columns is the total number of traversed points of M4-LSM without index and pruning.
+By analogy, the fifth to seventh columns are the results of M4-LSM with only time index, and the eighth to tenth columns are the results of M4-LSM with both time index and point pruning.